suixinsuo/olympus-protocol/docs/Using Components.md

 2. Why our test still fail?

-In the new derivarive we have added a limitation not to operate same token more than once every 7 days.
+In the new derivative, we have added a limitation not to operate the same token more than once every 7 days.
 Let's make a trace of the lock provider:

 ```javascript